pldn/LDWizard-old/README.md

 Additional requirements:

-- For all of the mandatory core requirements a basic solution is required.
+- For all of the mandatory core requirements a basic solution is required, thus are required to have default behavior.
   - Use the URL of the instance, account, and datasetName (The ability to set a baseIRI).
   - Use the row number to create the IRI (The ability to select a subject).
   - Use the column header names to to create the predicate terms (The ability to set a predicate for each column).